 Keeping that in mind…

-A good rule of thumb is to place your keywords (and variations of it) in your content 5-6 times.
+A good rule of thumb is to place your keywords (and variations of it) in:

 The most important part is that your keywords flow seamlessly and naturally with your content.
 If it feels awkward to place your keywords in a certain spot, then your readers will know something’s fishy.